History

 March 2018

-The Michael W. Berns Laser Microbeam Program Lab is established in recognition of a donation from Beckman Laser Institute, Inc. non-profit corporation.
+The Michael and Roberta Berns LAser Microbeam Program (LAMP) Laboratory is established in recognition of a donation from Beckman Laser Institute, Inc. non-profit.